-The role of the training provider is important to the success of the Modern Apprenticeship.
+The role of the training provider is important to the success of the Modern, Technical or Professional Apprenticeship.
 A training provider can be a further education college, a private or voluntary training company or in some cases the employer themselves or employer partnerships.